-Depending on your playing style, you may find that you'll have a more enjoyable experience adjusting the string sensitivity on your Jamstik.
-It can be used to troubleshoot missed picks, or improve dynamic performance.
+Depending on your playing style, you may find that you'll have a more enjoyable experience if you adjust the string sensitivity on your Jamstik.
+It can be used to troubleshoot missed picks, to improve dynamic performance etc.

 As a General Rule:

 - If you are a light picker, or finger picker, you may want to INCREASE string sensitivity.

 - If you are a strong picker, you may want to DECREASE string sensitivity.

 To adjust string sensitivity via the Play Portal, follow these steps:

 1. Login to play.jamstik.com, connect your Jamstik and enter "Free Play".